fengjixuchui/firewall-3/readme.md

 * Ports are not validated and treated as strings.
 "001" not equals "1"
 * Invalid action defaults to DROP
 * Only supports TCP and UDP.
-IPv6 and other protocols are dropped
+IPv6, ICMP and other protocols are dropped